-Zuko was about to retort when he felt a sudden cold rush of foreign chi flowing through his body.
+Zuko was about to say something when he felt a sudden cold rush of foreign chi flowing through his body.
 It was exhilarating and terrifying—terrifying because it was not his own.
 Some strong force was invading his body, manipulating it.
 His eyes widened in shock and he scrambled to get up and move away from her.
-The only thing was he couldn't.
+The only thing was that he couldn't.
 He couldn't move.

-"How—" Zuko struggled in vain, his eyes bulging out of their sockets "—how can you bloodbend during the day?"
+"How—" He struggled in vain, his eyes bulging out of their sockets.
+"How can you bloodbend during the day?"
 For that matter, how could she do it without her hands or without even moving?

 Katara's mouth twisted into an evil smirk.
 "The real question you should be asking is how I don't even need the moon."

-Zuko blinked nonplussed and his eyes suddenly widened, remembering what Kala had told him; how she had seen Katara bloodbending the rats at sunrise.
-He had even experience first-hand, himself.
-Zuko swallowed hard at the realisation, a dry, audible click at the back of his throat.
+He blinked in confusion at first, then his eyes widened when he remembered what Kala had told him; how she had seen Katara bloodbending the rats at sunrise.
+He had even experienced it first-hand, himself.
+He swallowed hard at the realisation, a dry, audible click at the back of his throat.
 Katara didn't need the full moon; she didn't need the moon at all.
-This was why Yin and Yang wanted her, not him.
-And now he was helpless under Katara's control.
+This was why Yin and Yang wanted her, not him, and now he was helpless under Katara's control.

 No, Yin and Yang's.

-"Oh, Zuko," she purred, sounding amused.
+"Oh, Zuko," she purred.
 "You fell so easily into their trap."